Supernatural: Epistemology and metaphysics

-Anthropological studies
+Cross cultural studies

 Anthropological studies across cultures indicate that people do not hold or use natural and supernatural explanations in a mutually exclusive or dichotomous fashion.
 Instead, the reconciliation of natural and supernatural explanations is normal and pervasive across cultures.
-Cross cultural studies indicate that there is coexistence of natural and supernatural explanations in both adults and children for explaining numerous things about the world such as illness, death, and origins.
+Cross cultural studies indicate that there is coexistence of natural and supernatural explanations in both adults and children for explaining numerous things about the world, such as illness, death, and origins.
 Context and cultural input play a large role in determining when and how individuals incorporate natural and supernatural explanations.
 The coexistence of natural and supernatural explanations in individuals may be the outcomes two distinct cognitive domains: one concerned with the physical-mechanical relations and another with social relations.
 Studies on indigenous groups have allowed for insights on how such coexistence of explanations may function.

 Supernatural concepts

 Deity

 A deity (/ˈdiːəti/ or /ˈdeɪ.əti/) is a supernatural being considered divine or sacred.
 The Oxford Dictionary of English defines deity as "a god or goddess (in a polytheistic religion)", or anything revered as divine.
 C. Scott Littleton defines a deity as "a being with powers greater than those of ordinary humans, but who interacts with humans, positively or negatively, in ways that carry humans to new levels of consciousness, beyond the grounded preoccupations of ordinary life."
 A male deity is a god, while a female deity is a goddess.

 Religions can be categorized by how many deities they worship.
 Monotheistic religions accept only one deity (predominantly referred to as God), polytheistic religions accept multiple deities.
-Henotheistic religions accept one supreme deity without denying other deities, considering them as equivalent aspects of the same divine principle; and nontheistic religions deny any supreme eternal creator deity but accept a pantheon of deities which live, die, and are reborn just like any other being.
+Henotheistic religions accept one supreme deity without denying other deities, considering them as equivalent aspects of the same divine principle; and nontheistic religions deny any supreme eternal creator deity but accept a pantheon of deities which live, die and are reborn just like any other being.

 Various cultures have conceptualized a deity differently than a monotheistic God.
 A deity need not be omnipotent, omnipresent, omniscient, omnibenevolent or eternal, The monotheistic God, however, does have these attributes.
 Monotheistic religions typically refer to God in masculine terms, while other religions refer to their deities in a variety of ways – masculine, feminine, androgynous and gender neutral.

-Historically, many ancient cultures – such as Ancient India, Ancient Egyptian, Ancient Greek, Ancient Roman, Nordic and Asian culture – personified natural phenomena, variously as either their conscious causes or simply their effects, respectively.
+Historically, many ancient cultures – such as Ancient India, Ancient Iraq, Ancient Egyptian, Ancient Greek, Ancient Roman, Nordic and Asian culture – personified natural phenomena, variously as either their conscious causes or simply their effects, respectively.
 Some Avestan and Vedic deities were viewed as ethical concepts.
 In Indian religions, deities have been envisioned as manifesting within the temple of every living being's body, as sensory organs and mind.
 Deities have also been envisioned as a form of existence (Saṃsāra) after rebirth, for human beings who gain merit through an ethical life, where they become guardian deities and live blissfully in heaven, but are also subject to death when their merit runs out.